Co-optation strategy of the Chinese Communist Party

-The origins of the People’s Republic of China’s (PRC) transition to a more open and modern country dates back to the late-1970s, after the death of Mao Zedong.
-Economic reforms led by Deng Xiaoping in 1978 kickstarted the shift of the CCP from the traditional Maoism ideology towards a socialist market-oriented approach.
-These reforms have led to the opening up of both the state-owned and private economic sectors and have been imperative to advancing China’s stagnated economy.
-However, the Tiananmen Square protests in 1989 were a major setback to these economic reforms.
+The origins of the People's Republic of China's transition to a more open and modern country dates back to the late-1970s, after the death of Mao Zedong.
+The economic reform led by Deng Xiaoping in 1978 kickstarted the shift of the CCP from the traditional Maoism ideology towards a socialist market-oriented approach.
+These reforms have led to the opening up of both the state-owned and private economic sectors and have been imperative to advancing China's stagnated economy.
+However, the 1989 Tiananmen Square protests and massacre were a major setback to these economic reforms.
 In these protests, thousands of students called for greater freedom of speech, more economic freedom, and stricter curbs on corruption.

-The Tiananmen Square incident was seen by many Chinese businessmen and women as a symbol of change - these protests have changed the way economic and political elites perceive themselves and their role in the political discourse.
-This serves as a reminder for the CCP that businesspeople have the potential to generate democratisation movements that may threaten the regime.
-As a result, the CCP banned businesspeople from joining the party, which led to a setback of the co-optation mechanism from the late 1980s to early 1990s.
+The 1989 Tiananmen Square protests and massacre were seen by many Chinese businessmen and women as a symbol of change - these protests have changed the way economic and political elites perceive themselves and their role in the political discourse.
+This serves as a reminder for the CCP that businesspeople have the potential to generate democratization movements that may threaten the regime.
+As a result, the CCP banned businesspeople from joining the party, which led to a setback of the co-optation strategy from the late 1980s to early 1990s.

-After Deng’s death, economic reforms were maintained by his handpicked successors, which included Jiang Zemin.
-Jiang introduced the political theory of the Three Represents, which emphasises the role of the CCP to represent China’s advanced productive forces, the orientation of China’s advanced culture, and the fundamental interests of the overwhelming majority of the Chinese people.
-This political theory informs the CCP’s co-optation mechanism and shows the CCP’s desire to bring economic and political elites into the party because they have the skills party leaders need in order to accomplish their policy agenda of economic modernisation.
-The co-optation mechanism has been considered widely successful, which is reflected in the steady increase of businesspeople into CCP membership; from 13% of CCP members in 1993, to 20% in 1999, and then to 34% in 2004.
+After Deng's death, economic reforms were maintained by his handpicked successors, which included CCP general secretary Jiang Zemin and PRC premier Zhu Rongji.
+Jiang introduced the political theory of the Three Represents, which emphasizes the role of the CCP to represent China's advanced productive forces, the orientation of China's advanced culture, and the fundamental interests of the overwhelming majority of the Chinese people.
+This political theory informs the CCP's co-optation strategy and shows the CCP's desire to bring economic and political elites into the party because they have the skills party leaders need in order to accomplish their policy agenda of economic modernization.
+The co-optation strategy has been considered widely successful, which is reflected in the steady increase of businesspeople into CCP membership; from 13% of CCP members in 1993, to 20% in 1999, and then to 34% in 2004.

-The co-optation mechanism is considered to be a successful attempt by the CCP to assure their regime’s survival.
-During Jiang Zemin’s term as General Secretary of the CCP, and subsequently under the Hu Jintao administration, there has been rapid economic growth in China, which scholars argue could partly be a result of the CCP’s adoption of the co-optation mechanism.
-From 1979 to 2018, China’s annual real GDP growth averaged 9.5%, compared to 6.7% from 1953 to 1978.
+The co-optation strategy is considered to be a successful attempt by the CCP to assure their government's survival.
+During Jiang Zemin's term as General Secretary of the CCP, and subsequently under the Hu Jintao and Wen Jiabao administration, there has been rapid economic growth in China, which scholars argue could partly be a result of the CCP's adoption of the co-optation strategy.
+From 1979 to 2018, China's annual real GDP growth averaged 9.5%, compared to 6.7% from 1953 to 1978.